 - Your continuing education credits are current.

-To get your CPA license in South Dakota, fill out and submit the authorization for interstate exchange of information and the application for a reciprocal certificate.
+To become a Certified Public Accountant CPA in South Dakota, fill out and submit the authorization for interstate exchange of information and the application for a reciprocal certificate.

 If you are currently licensed in Hong Kong, Mexico, Canada, Australia, New Zealand or Ireland, you can apply for international reciprocity.
 To obtain your South Dakota license, you will need to take the international exam through the National Associations of Boards of Accountancy.
 After you have taken and passed the exam, you will then need to apply for your South Dakota CPA license.